NCAS-CMS/cfa-conventions/source/cfa.md

 dimension.
-For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4; an aggregated dimension of any size may be associated with a fragment dimension of size 1.
+For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4.
+An aggregated dimension of any size may be associated with a fragment dimension of size 1.
 The fragments must be arranged in the same relative multidimensional order as their positions in the aggregated data.